 Protein is one of the three macronutrients.
 The three macronutrients are protein, carbohydrates, and fats.

-When you consume food containing proteins, and remember that foods can contain proteins, carbohydrates, and fats at the same time, the body uses the protein the following key things:
+When you consume food containing proteins and remember that foods can contain proteins, carbohydrates, and fats at the same time, the body uses the protein in the following key things:

 - Oxygen transportation

 - Muscle repair and growth